top of page

 Ultimately, the success of these stations relies on the people behind them.

-The solution is simple and it has been proven to work, but we need your help.
+The solution is simple and it has been proven to work,

 All you have to do is simply enter your city, and your MP will appear.
 It’s easy!
 Once you've found your MP, a pre-written letter will be provided, emphasizing the importance of supporting your local community and detailing the Community Radio Initiative.